Nationality law: Jus matrimonii

 Some states automatically confer nationality on the basis of marriage.
 A prominent example of a country with jus matrimonii laws is Cape Verde.

 The common practice within and among states at the beginning of the 20th century was that a woman should have the nationality of her husband; i.e., upon marrying a foreigner, the wife would automatically acquire the nationality of her husband and lose her previous nationality, often with the reciprocal recognition by the other country.
 Legal provisions existed that automatically naturalised married women, and sometimes married men as well.
 This led to a number of problems, such as: loss of the spouses' original nationality; spouses losing the right to consular assistance, as such cannot be provided to nationals under the jurisdiction of a foreign state of which they are also nationals; and men becoming subject to military service obligations.

 There has been a shift towards a principle that neither marriage nor dissolution of marriage automatically affecting the nationality of either spouse, nor of a change of nationality by one spouse during marriage automatically affecting the nationality of their spouse.
 However, in many jurisdictions spouses can still obtain special and fast processing of applications for naturalisation.

+Jus officii

+Uniquely, citizenship of the Vatican City is jus officii, namely on the grounds of appointment to work in a certain capacity in the service of the Holy See.
+It usually ceases upon cessation of the appointment.
+Citizenship is also extended to the spouse and children of a citizen, provided they are living together in the city.
+Anyone who loses Vatican citizenship and does not possess other citizenship automatically becomes an Italian citizen as provided in the Lateran Treaty.